Lisa Hickey was beautiful twice, and she hated herself for it.

 Here we go again, I think, as I impatiently wait for the hair straighter to warm up.
 I’ve washed my hair, deep conditioned it, shaved my legs, tweezed my eyebrows.
 I’ve blown dry my hair, but it’s still a wreck.
 It’s always a wreck.
 It’s thin, so thin that when I put it into a ponytail, a pencil is thicker.
 I plaster down the worst of the flyaways with a hair product that promises something it can’t deliver.

 What I really want to be doing – instead of going through that same-same ritual – is learning to write code.
 Studying analytics.
 Taking with someone halfway ‘round the world about real oppression.
-Not the kind of oppression that I feel because of my addiction to beauty.
+Not the kind of oppression that I feel because I am constantly chasing beauty.

 ♦◊♦